OctahedronBR/site/apresentacao_src/presentation.md

 !SLIDE

-#### "Há maior disponibilidade e menor tempo administrativo, é fácil de usar, apresenta integração, colaboração entre usuários e não precisa de atualização do software."
+#### "There is more availability and reduced administrative time, it is easy to use, provides integration, collaboration between users and no need to update software."

-##### **Alex Torres**, gerente de marketing de produto Google America Latina
+##### **Alex Torres**, product marketing manager of Google America Latina

 !SLIDE